 With CLL varying so much in how it expresses itself from individual to individual i.e a very heterogeneous presentation, what really differentiates the two manifestations is that particularly in the early stages of SLL, you need a biopsy of an enlarged lymph node to extract lymph cells for a flow cytometry test.
 As SLL progresses, it can start to present in the peripheral blood, which makes it easier to monitor via your ALC changes.
 But then some CLL patients get particularly bulky lymph nodes!!

-My SLL/CLL was diagnosed via a peripheral blood flow cytometry test and at the time my ALC was under the arbitrarily chosen ALC (strictly it should be B-cell count) of 5 (or 5,000 for US readers) by a few world renown CLL experts, but which has since been proven to be a useful dividing line.
+My SLL/CLL was diagnosed via a peripheral blood flow cytometry test and at the time my ALC was under the arbitrarily chosen ALC (strictly it should be a monoclonal B-cell count) of 5 (or 5,000 for US readers) by a few world renown CLL experts, but which has since been proven to be a useful dividing line.
 My ALC has since climbed to over 12, but recently dropped back to 4, probably because I've been on oral and IV antibiotics off and on for the last couple of months.
 So does that mean I had SLL which became CLL and then became SLL again?
 The artificial SLL/CLL dichotomy can be further complicated when you throw in MBL - Monoclonal B-Cell Lymphocytosis, which is generally but not always the precursor to SLL/CLL:

 As has been mentioned elsewhere, the treatment for CLL and SLL is the same, so whether you have SLL or CLL is now largely academic.
 It is worth bearing in mind that some treatments work more effectively to clear out the bone marrow and reduce swollen lymph nodes than others, but as I previously mentioned that difference is also important to those of us with the bulky node presentation of CLL.